mrdrbob/aoc-2021/README.md

 ## Day 22 - Part 2

 A 32-bit integer should be enough for anybody!
 But in this case, a 64-bit integer was required.
 Beyond removing the constraint and making my area calculation use a larger numeric size, my solution worked as-is.

+## Day 23 - Part 1

+There was quite a bit to this one.
+Here are my key takeaways:

+1. Simplify the problem.
+I tried a few ways to represent the "state" of the world.
+I had a binary map, I had nodes in a connected graph, all kinds of terrible ideas.
+I settled on just keeping track of each Amphipod (which I took to calling pods because I kept mistyping amphipod), and representing them as a "location" (basically the X axis), and a "depth" (basically the Y axis).
+If depth was zero, the pod was in the hallway, otherwise it was in a room.
+Rooms were at locations 2, 4, 6, and 8, and had possible depth of two.
+The rules allowed for a pod to leave a room and enter a room in the same "turn", but it didn't change the cost, so I assumed that any movement was either from a room to the hallway, or from the hallway to a room.
+2. To find a solve, I basically shoe-horned Dijkstra's algorithm, and probably not in the most efficient way.
+I treated each possible state as a "node" in a graph, then keep looking at the shortest paths until I found a state in which the game is won.
+It probably would have been smarter to apply some heuristics to more intelligently chose the "short" paths (in other words, use A*), but it ran in a reasonable amount of time.
+I calculate the possible states and costs of those states based on the current state of the node I'm "visiting" in the algorithm.
+3. Calculating each possible state is largely an exercise in paying very close attention to the rules.
+4. Because I'm representing state as an array of Pods, and I wanted to use a dictionary to lookup if a given state had been found before (and at a lower cost), and because arrays in C# use reference identity, I had to create an `IEqualityComparer<>` implementation for my state structure, otherwise no two states (even if their values were identical) would ever match as a key.